 - 1 tablespoon olive oil

-- 1 large green bell pepper, chopped (about 2 cups)
+- 1 large green bell pepper cored, seeded and chopped

 - 2 tablespoons chili powder